aws-samples/aws-modernization-with-tigera/content/10_prerequisites/cloud9Config.md

 Let's run the command below, the following actions will take place as we do that:

-- Ensure temporary credentials aren’t already in place.
+- Ensure temporary credentials aren’t already in place

-- Remove any existing credentials file.
+- Remove any existing credentials file

-- Set the region to work with our desired region.
+- Set the region to work with our desired region

-- Validate that our IAM role is valid.
+- Validate that our IAM role is valid

 ```sh
   rm -vf ${HOME}/.aws/credentials